MattHondrakis/DataAnalysis/Masters Project Fall Placement/Masters-Project-Fall-Placement.md

 -   <a href="#outliers" id="toc-outliers">Outliers</a>
 -   <a href="#who-are-these-graduates" id="toc-who-are-these-graduates">Who
     are these graduates?</a>
+    -   <a href="#1-salary-distribution-by-gender"
+        id="toc-1-salary-distribution-by-gender">1.
+Salary Distribution by
+        Gender</a>
+    -   <a
+        href="#2-percent-specialization-in-higher-secondary-education-by-gender"
+        id="toc-2-percent-specialization-in-higher-secondary-education-by-gender">2.
+        Percent Specialization in Higher Secondary Education by Gender</a>
+-   <a href="#who-are-most-likely-to-get-placed"
+    id="toc-who-are-most-likely-to-get-placed">Who are most likely to get
+    placed?</a>

 ``` r
 fall <- read_csv("C:/Users/Matthew Hondrakis/OneDrive/Documents/DataAnalysis/Masters Project Fall Placement/fall2022Placement.csv")